apacheignite/documentation/sql/dml.md

   ]
 }
 [/block]
-DML engine will be able to recreate a Person object from `firstName` and `lastName` and put it into a cache but those fields have to be defined using `QueryEntity` or `@QuerySqlField` annotation as it's shown below:
+DML engine will be able to recreate a Person object from `firstName` and `lastName`, and put it into a cache but those fields have to be defined using `QueryEntity` or `@QuerySqlField` annotation.
+For example:
 [block:code]
 {
   "codes": [